 Mrs. Arnold’s Third Grade Class Is Riding the Wave of Success

-She recently celebrated her 40th wedding anniversary with her husband, Ernie, a Holy Family graduate.
+She recently celebrated her 41st wedding anniversary with her husband, Ernie, a Holy Family graduate.
 They have 3 sons who are also alumni of Holy Family School and Saint Francis High School.
 Their oldest, Jeff, graduated from Dartmouth College and recently became a professor on tenure track at University of Washington.
 Their second son, Matthew, graduated from USC and after working for Disney Interactive on video games, is now creating and producing video games and web series.
 He is married and living in South Pasadena.
 Their youngest, Michael, graduated from Boston College and after teaching 4th grade Navajo children in New Mexico for the Teach for America Program, is married and working in the business sector in Nashville, Tennessee.
+He and his wife have blessed Mrs. Arnold with her first grandchild, a girl named Nora Mae, born on May 24th, 2017.

 Mrs. Arnold wants her students to know that she loved being in the Third Grade as a child and would be happy being a “third grader” forever.
 Mrs. Arnold would also like her students to always remember their multiplication facts and tricks.
 This will make it much easier for them in Fourth and Fifth Grade.
 She hopes to instill her love of learning in her students and also hopes to continue to learn from them.